-A wonderfully fragrant slow cooker lamb tagine, which you can also make in the oven if you don’t have a slow cooker.
+A wonderfully fragrant slow cooker lamb tagine, cooked gently for hours to produce tender lamb with Moroccan flavours.
 Dried apricots and pomegranate seeds as garnish make a very colourful dish full of flavour!

 Leaving your tagine to bubble away slowly while you have a day out, go to work, or are busy with your family, lets the flavours develop and deepen.

 Making a hearty one-pot dish by slow cooking, whether in a slow cooker or a low oven, is affordable and so convenient.
 This recipe is from Red Tractor Simply Beef and Lamb, I am sharing it as part of their #LivePeasant campaign.

 When you get back from work or your day out, you just need to quickly make up some couscous or rice, garnish and you are ready to serve.

 Made with easy to find ingredients, this slow cooker lamb tagine doesn’t require a lot of preparation, and with such impressive results you’ll want to make it again and again.

 - tagine paste (or tagine spice) – I use ras el hanout spice, available in most supermarkets

 - dried apricots

 - fresh coriander

 Traditionally made in a tagine or earthenware pot, tagines are also an ideal recipe to cook gently in your slow cooker.